thunder-engine/thunder-doc/reference/playerinput.rst

 Methods Description
 -------------------

-.. _api_PlayerInput_d31ef5a9:
+.. _api_PlayerInput_9d5c34a8:

  float **PlayerInput::axis** (:ref:`TString<api_TString>` & *name*)

-Returns the value of the virtual axis identified by *name*.
+Returns the value of the virtual axis identified by name.
 The value will be in the range -1...1 for keyboard and joystick input devices.

 ----

-.. _api_PlayerInput_b6a74125:
+.. _api_PlayerInput_cf93eb21:

  bool **PlayerInput::button** (:ref:`TString<api_TString>` & *name*)